-These are the electrical connections most often seen in Kenya.
+These are the electrical connections most often seen in southern Africa:

-Please do not bring an electrical hair dryer or curling iron on safari.
-Many of the places you will stay use solar power or a generator to provide power and the electrical system may be inadequate for the power demands of your hair dryer or curling iron.
-Hair driers that are compatible with the local power system are often provided in your room.
+We do not recommend bringing an electrical hair dryer or curling iron on safari.
+Many of the places you will stay use a generator to provide power and the electrical system may be inadequate for the power demands of a hair dryer or curling iron.
+Most of the hotels, lodges and camps provide hair dryers that are compatibile with their electrical system.